 عنوان مقاله [English]

-Method and methods: The purpose of this study was to predict climate change by the SDSM model using the CanESM2 Climate Change Output based on RCP8.5, RCP4.5, RCP2.6 climate change scenarios for the coming periods of 2040-2011, 2070-2041, and 2100- 2071, as well as study the annual trend of these changes using the Man-Kendall test and the age-related slope estimator.
+The purpose of this study is to predict climate change by the SDSM model using the CanESM2 Climate Change Output based on RCP8.5, RCP4.5, RCP2.6 climate change scenarios for the coming periods of 2040-2011, 2070-2041, and 2100- 2071, as well as to study the annual trend of these changes using the Man-Kendall test and the age-related slope estimator.
 For this purpose, daily data of rainfall and temperature parameters during the statistical period (1981-2010) were collected from the Meteorological Organization.
-Then, using statistical downscaling model (SDSM), these climatic parameters were simulated in a monthly scale and compared with the base period (1981-2010).
-In the SDSM model, for the microscopic metering, three types of data are used.
-The stages of working with this model are briefly summarized as follows: 1.
-Preparing predictive data and large scale predictors 2.
-Quality control of data and data conversion (for precipitation data) 3.
-Choosing the best predictor variables 4.
-Calibrating the model 5.
-Production of weather forecasting using observational predictors 6.
-Statistical analysis 7.
-Graphical output of model 8.
-Production of climate scenarios using model climate predictors.
+Using Statistical Downscaling Model (SDSM), these climatic parameters were simulated in a monthly scale and compared with the base period (1981-2010).
+In the SDSM model three types of data are used for the microscopic metering.
+Working with this model is briefly summarized as follows: 1) Preparing predictive data and large scale predictors, 2) quality control of data and conversion (for precipitation data), 3) selection of the best predictor variables, 4) calibrating the model, 5) production of weather forecasting using observational predictors, 6) statistical analysis 7) graphical output of model 8) production of climate scenarios using model climate predictors.

-Generally, in all scenarios, as we move towards the end of the 21st century, the average rainfall will be reduced, and the decrease in the RCP 8.5 scenario is more than the other two scenarios.
-Regarding temperature variables, the general trend of temperature variables in future periods is consistent with the trend of these variables in the base period, with the difference that the temperature will increase slightly in the winter and spring until mid-summer, but from late summer to late fall it will decrease.
-In the upcoming period, at first the temperatures will be higher in June and in the upcoming mid and later periods it will be higher in May than in other months.
-Moreover, the more moving from the near future towards the end of the century, the temperature will increase.
-The augmentation in the RCP 8.5 scenario is more than two other scenarios.
-However, Regarding the annual precipitation rate, RCP 4.5 and RCP 8.5 scenarios are meaningful and decreasing, and in the case of maximum, minimum and mean temperature variations, there is a significant increase.
-Also, the precipitation drop and temperature rise in the end of the century and in the RCP 8.5 scenario are more than RCP 2.6 and RCP 4.5 scenarios.
-According to the Conclusion: In this research, the simulation of climatic parameters of temperature and precipitation was carried out using several linear models of SDSM and general atmospheric circulation models in Gorgan.
+In this research, the simulation of climatic parameters of temperature and precipitation was carried out using several linear models of SDSM and general atmospheric circulation models in Gorgan.
 The output of the CanESM2 model was simulated under RCP8.5, RCP4.5, RCP2.6 scenarios for subsequent periods in 21 steps.
-The results showed that temperature data, better correlation with observation data (compared with rainfall data).
-According to the results, it was found that during the 21st century the temperature was increasing and the precipitation was decreasing.
-At Gorgan Station, in three scenarios RCP8.5, RCP4.5, RCP2.6, in the two near future (2040-2011) and mid-term (2041-2070) from February to August and in the distant future period (2071-2100) between December and August we see a decline in rainfall.
-The highest precipitation falls in the period in June, July and August, at 19.1, 20.9, and 20 mm, and in the middle and long distances in each of the three scenarios it is from May 28.8 to 47.15 mm.
-In general, in all scenarios, as we move towards the end of the 21st century, the average rainfall will be reduced, and this decrease in the RCP scenario of 8.5 is more than the other two scenarios.
-Regarding temperature variables, the general trend of temperature variables in future periods is consistent with the trend of these variables in the base period, with the difference that the temperature increased slightly in the winter and spring until mid-summer,but from late summer to late The fall will decrease.
-In the upcoming period, the higher temperatures will be higher in June and in the upcoming mid and later periods in May than in other months.
-Also, the more coming the near future towards the end of the century, the higher the temperature will increase.
-This increase in the RCP 8.5 scenario is more than two other scenarios. overall result of this study, the increase in temperature and precipitation in the spring and summer and the rising rainfall and the cooling of the autumn season seems to be in the planning of water resources, and in particular, the planning of the agricultural sector This should be taken into account in order to minimize the potential negative effects of climate change in the targeted area.
+The results showed that temperature data show better correlation with observation data (compared with rainfall data).
+According to the results, it was found that during the 21st century the temperature and the precipitation would have increasing and decreasing trends, respectively.
+At Gorgan Station, in the three scenarios RCP8.5, RCP4.5, RCP2.6, in the two near future (2040-2011) and mid-term (2041-2070) from February to August and in the distant future period (2071-2100) between December and August, we observe a decline in rainfall.
+The highest precipitation values is in the period in June, July and August, at 19.1, 20.9, and 20 mm, and in the middle and long distances in each of the three scenarios it is from May 28.8 to 47.15 mm.
+In general, in all scenarios the average rainfall will be reduced, as we move towards the end of the 21st century.
+This decrease in the scenario RCP 8.5 is more than that of the other two scenarios.
+Regarding temperature variables, the general trend of the variables in future periods is consistent with the trend of these variables in the base period, with the difference that the temperature increased slightly in the winter and spring until mid-summer but with decrease from late summer to late fall.
+In the upcoming period, the higher temperatures will be more frequent in June and in the upcoming mid and later periods in May than in other months.
+Also, in the near future towards the end of the century, the temperature will increase higher.
+This increase the temperatur in the RCP 8.5 scenario is more than those of two other scenarios.
+It can also be argued that the increase in temperature and precipitation in the spring and summer and the rising rainfall in the autumn seems to be favorable for planning of water resources, and in particular, the planning for the agricultural sector.
+The trends and drought conditions should be regarded environmental management in order to minimize the potential negative effects of climate change in the study area.